mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

     Array.prototype.push.apply( stylesheet_list, document.styleSheets );

 Both `arg\_list` and `stylesheet\_list` are *real arrays* that can be maniplated as such.
+Don't forget that there are many other handy array methods like `each` or `map` or `reduce`.

 ### Option 2: Use `Array.protype` to manipulate data in-place.

-This is especially handy for jQuery collections.
+I have found this useful to manipulate jQuery collections.
+Here's an example:

     // Module declarations
     var